 We have always sought adventure.

-We had always had dreams of living off the land, and this was our chance.
-So in 2010 we bought an old dairy – over 100 years old – that needed some help.
-It was a wreck with seven charming falling-down buildings, a home with no heat, and fields that were so saturated and compacted that tractors feared them.
+In 2010 we bought an aging farm - over 100 years old- and the hard work of rehabbing buildings, replanting pastures, fencing acreage, and restoring tired soils got underway.
+It was a wreck with seven charming falling-down buildings, a home with no heat, and fields so saturated that tractors feared them.
 But it also had a resident barn owl, a stunning view of Mt.
 Baker, and 27 acres of potential.
 It felt like a farm should.
 It felt like home.

 Our first year was a success & we were hooked.

 We have come a long way in our business, but it has been a lifestyle choice as much as anything.
-We work hard…every day…like it or not…even when we really don’t.
-We cope with the constant drama of life and death and natural forces that we can’t control.
-At middle age, we have learned a new way to live and to earn a living.
-It has been a true adventure for our family – complete with laughter, learning, tears, sore muscles, and lots of love.
+We work hard...every day...like it or not.
+We participate in the constant drama of life and death and natural forces that we can't control.
+At middle age, I have learned a new way to live and to earn a living.
+It has been a true adventure for our family - complete with laughter, learning, tears, sore muscles, and lots of love.